bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/wang-xiaotong.md

 title: Xiaotong, Wang
 born: 580
 died: 640
-keywords: Wang Xiaotong, mathematics, astronomy, calendar reform, Modeling Contest, Encouragement Award, Outstanding Youth Award
+keywords: wang xiaotong,xiaotong
-description: Wang Xiaotong, renowned mathematician and astronomer, achieved great success in various mathematics contests, won Awards, and published important mathematical research.
+description: Wang Xiaotong was a Chinese mathematician and astronomer who was involved in calendar reform and the solution of cubic equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---